StanislavYatsevich/Store_Sales/README.md

 The default values of these paths are also set in src/store_sales/modules/constants.py file (PREPARED_FOR_EDA_DATA_FOLDER_PATH and PREPARED_FINAL_DATA_FOLDER_PATH constants respectively).
 Pay attention to the fact that the value of the --input_data_folder_path parameter MUST BE THE SAME as the value of the --prepared_final_data_folder_path parameter from the 5th section since data preparation and adding new features are performed sequentially.
 That's why the default values of these variables are same and refer to the same constant from src/store_sales/modules/constants.py.

+## Modeling
+– We decided to use models based on the [gradient boosting principle](https://en.wikipedia.org/wiki/Gradient_boosting).
+It a nutshell, it means that we have multiple consistent models making a prediction based on the previous models' mistakes so that the metric's value is optimized per iteration
+– One of the models we used is the [LGBMRegressor from LightGBM](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMRegressor.html).
+– For this model we used [Optuna library](https://optuna.org/) for hyperparameter optimization.
+We set a range of values for each hyperparameter and found optimal ones with help of Optuna tools for 100 (N_TRIALS_OPTUNA constant from src/store_sales/modules/constants.py) trials.
+The function that finds optimal hyperparameters for the LGBMRegressor within set boundaries is optimize_lgb_params_with_optuna() from src/store_sales/modules/hyperparameters_optimization.py.
+– We decided to choose a random subset of 5 (N_SHOPS_OPTUNA constant from src/store_sales/modules/constants.py) different shops for this task since it would have taken too much time otherwise.

 7. After choosing the model and optimizing its hyperparameters (you may read about it in the Modeling section above) we decided to save both cross-validation and testing metrics and fitted models that can be used for making predicts in the future.
 The tool that fits this task is [MLFlow](https://mlflow.org/) that lets you efficiently perform management of your models and experiments together with its artifacts and metadata (metrics, parameters, tags, etc).
 You may read more about MLFlow via link above.

 We also decided to save both metrics and models locally using [.json](https://en.wikipedia.org/wiki/JSON) files for metrics and a [.pkl](https://pkl-lang.org/index.html) file for models.
 Pay attention to the fact that .pkl files aren't human-readable since they are binary.

 For saving your metrics and models your should run the save_and_log_data.py script.
 The script will find optimal hyperparameters within boundaries set in optimize_lgb_params_with_optuna() function from src/store_sales/modules/hyperparameters_optimization.py, use the optimized model for fitting and getting metrics, save them locally and, if you wish to, log them to the MLFlow server.
 The default URI of the server is set as "http://127.0.0.1:8080" in src/store_sales/modules/constants.py file as well as the default name of the experiment (DEFAULT_SERVER_URI and DEFAULT_EXPERIMENT_NAME constants respectively).
-For running the script navigate to the folder with script files as it was described in section 5 (or 6).
+For running the script navigate to the folder with script files.
 Then run in your terminal:

 ```sh
 python save_and_log_data.py --metrics_folder_path <path to the folder where you want to save metrics> --models_folder_path <path to the folder where you want to save models> --send_to_server <True if you want to log your models and metrics to the MLFlow server and False otherwise, the default value is True>